 - Residential areas should be buffered from incompatible uses through visually appealing landscaping features, distance separation measures, and/or screening walls. - Both residential and nonresidential uses should capitalize on the City's natural features.
-Greenbelts and trails should take advantage of the natural environment to link different residential areas to each other, and to City and community facilities. - Nonresidential developments should only be placed in appropriate and designated locations. - Nonresidential developments should be of appropriate scale, which is harmonious to the City's overall look and feel. - Developments along FM 720 should be consistent in design and follow applicable architectural standards for buildings, landscape buffers, lighting and signage as established in the 720 Corridor Overlay District.
+Greenbelts and trails should take advantage of the natural environment to link different residential areas to each other, and to City and community facilities. - Nonresidential developments should only be placed in appropriate and designated locations. - Nonresidential developments should be of appropriate scale, which is harmonious to the City's overall look and feel. - Developments along FM 720//Oak Grove Parkway should be consistent in design and follow applicable architectural standards for buildings, landscape buffers, lighting and signage.